wilsonz8427/cyoa-project/scenes/s3-vampsur.md

+He surrenders and successfully survive the vampire attack.
-He surrenders and explains that he dressed up to trick people.
+He explains that he dressed up to try to trick people.

 [He leads you to an exit and...](s4-e-ygcandies.md)